ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solution.md

 #### *property* ID

-Id to be displayed in Envelope solution
+Id to be displayed in Envelope solution.

 <a id="compolyx.Solution.active"></a>

 #### *property* active

-Activate or deactivate solution
+Activate or deactivate solution.

 <a id="compolyx.Solution.clear"></a>

 #### clear()

-Clear all result data
+Clear all result data.

 <a id="compolyx.Solution.clear_element_results"></a>

 #### clear_element_results()

-Resets the post-processing results for each layered element
+Resets the post-processing results for each layered element.

 <a id="compolyx.Solution.clear_failure_criteria_results"></a>

 #### clear_failure_criteria_results()

-Resets the failure criteria results for each layered element
+Resets the failure criteria results for each layered element.

 <a id="compolyx.Solution.enabled"></a>